esquaredanalytics/SWE4213-Lab3/README.md

    - `appointment-service` starts after `doctor-service` and `rabbitmq`.
    - `notification-service` and `records-service` start after `rabbitmq`.
 4. Pass the Doctor Service URL to `appointment-service` as an environment variable.
-5. Pass the RabbitMQ connection details (host, user, password) to the three services that use it as environment variables.
+5. Pass the RabbitMQ connection details (host, user, password) to the three services that use it as environment variables (you may not have user and password if you don't want to).
 6. Place all four microservices and RabbitMQ on a shared custom Docker network.
-7. Expose `appointment-service` on port `5001` and `doctor-service` on port `5002` on the host so you can test them with `curl` or Postman.
+7. Expose `appointment-service` on port `5001` and `doctor-service` on port `5002` on the host so you can test them with `curl` or Bruno.

 > **Tip:** `depends_on` only waits for the container to *start*, not for the service inside it to be *ready*.
 This is why your RabbitMQ consumers need the retry loop mentioned above.